eclipse-sumo/sumo/docs/web/docs/Tutorials.md

 # Unfinished Tutorials
 The following tutorials are not yet completed

-* [Tutorials/Output Parsing](Tutorials/Output_Parsing.md) - a complex tutorial using rerouters to drive in circles and analyzing simulation output
+* [Tutorials/Output Parsing](Tutorials/Output_Parsing.md) - A complex tutorial using rerouters to drive in circles and analyzing simulation output

 # Outdated Tutorials
 The following tutorials are kept for completeness but are superseded by other tutorials/documentation

-* [Tutorials/Import from OpenStreetMap](Tutorials/Import_from_OpenStreetMap.md) - shows how to prepare a map from [OpenStreetMap](https://www.openstreetmap.org/) for traffic simulation.
+* [Tutorials/Import from OpenStreetMap](Tutorials/Import_from_OpenStreetMap.md) - Shows how to prepare a map from [OpenStreetMap](https://www.openstreetmap.org/) for traffic simulation
-* [Tutorials/Quick_Start_old_style](Tutorials/Quick_Start_old_style.md) - build a scenario by editing the edge and node files in a text editor instead of [NETEDIT](NETEDIT.md)
+* [Tutorials/Quick_Start_old_style](Tutorials/Quick_Start_old_style.md) - Build a scenario by editing the edge and node files in a text editor instead of [NETEDIT](NETEDIT.md)
-* [Tutorials/CityMobil](Tutorials/CityMobil.md) - simulation of a parking lot management using automated buses.
+* [Tutorials/CityMobil](Tutorials/CityMobil.md) - Simulation of a parking lot management using automated buses.
 This TraCI tutorial was written before the implementation of pedestrians and parkingAreas